 Now I’m on Siteground and they are the best, but don’t just take my word for it.
 See what others have to say.

-Even in the WPLearningLab Facebook Group (join here if you’re not part of yet), Siteground is consistently recommended when someone asks about better hosts.
+Even in the WPLearningLab Facebook Group (join here if you’re not part of yet), Siteground is consistently recommended when someone asks about better hosts (see the poll here).

 Siteground is the only host I actively promote and it’s the only host I currently use.

-They have amazing support and speed technology that helped get my site to load in under 1 second, which is the holy grail of site load speed.
+I believe that Siteground is so good because they do not cut corners on their security, servers and customer support.
+Moving to Siteground helped my site load at around 1 second, down from 4-5 seconds on WPEngine.
 You can find lots of reason to switch when you see their StartUp vs. GrowBig vs. GoGeek comparison chart and they’ll even migrate your site for free (with zero downtime).
 And like any respectable company, they have a 30-day money back guarantee.

 Between this site and the WPLearningLab YouTube channel nearly a half-a-million people read/view my content every month.
 So I have to make sure when I recommend a host (and use a host) that they are the best.
 I believe that Siteground is the best.